josemgdt/rust-lang-book-es/src/ch05-03-method-syntax.md

 We know we want to define a method, so it will be within the `impl Rectangle` block.
-The method name will be `can_hold`, and it will take an immutable borrow of another `Rectangle` as a parameter.
+The method name will be `can_hold`, and it will take an immutable borrow of another  as a parameter.
 We can tell what the type of the parameter will be by looking at the code that calls the method:
 `rect1.can_hold(&rect2)` passes in `&rect2`, which is an immutable borrow to `rect2`, an instance of `Rectangle`.
 This makes sense because we only need to